yasiryagi/helpdesk/README.md

 ### Description
 Unlike the other roles, `Builders` are not a formal role, with automatic on-chain rewards.
 Instead, Jsgenesis will create "Community Bounties", with specified tasks, conditions and rewards.

 The tasks associated with these Bounties will ideally try to solve some problem either for the community or Jsgenesis, but in some cases, their main purpose will be to create some fun and/or attract new members to the community.
-In some cases, the source of a Bounty may be a request from the Council or the community themselves.
+In some cases, Bounties may be created as a result of requests from the Council or the community.

 Over time, the tasks should allow people with different skillsets and interests to participate.
 Most challenges will be easier if you are somewhat technical or creative, but in other situations it will simply require putting in some time and effort.
-To learn more about Community Bounties, go to the `Builders` section [here](/roles/builders)
+To learn more about Community Bounties, go to the `Builders` section [here](/roles/builders).

 ### Incentives